furseiry/NoU-WPILib/README.md

-# NoU2-wpilib
+# NoU-WPILib
-WPILib integration with NoU2 motor controller using ESP32
+WPILib integration with NoU motor controller using ESP32
+## Features
+- Full support for motors and servos.
+- Partial GPIO support.
+- Automatic reconnecting for minimum hassle.
 ## Prerequisites
 - NoU2 library
   - Follow the instructions from AlfredoSystems [here](https://github.com/AlfredoSystems/Alfredo-NoU2).
     - This should guide you through installing the Arduino IDE if you haven't already, along with configuring it for the ESP32.
-- Node.JS
+- Cargo
-  - This is needed for running the proxy server.
+  - Cargo is a tool for managing compiling and running rust programs.
+It can be acquired [here](https://www.rust-lang.org/tools/install).
-  - Download from their website [here](https://nodejs.org/en/download/).
 - WPILib
   - This is how you're going to be programming your robot.
   - Follow the installation guide [here](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html).